Hanson (band): 2013–2020: Anthem, Finally It's Christmas and String Theory

 On September 13, 2019, Hanson announced their Wintry Mix tour in North America, featuring Paul McDonald and Joshua and the Holy Rollers, led by the youngest Hanson brother, Mac Hanson.

-During the Wintry Mix tour, Zac Hanson was injured in a motorcycle accident on October 2, 2019.
+During the Wintry Mix tour, Zac was injured in a motorcycle accident on October 2, 2019.
 Despite the incident, the tour continued, with Zac on percussions and former HAIM drummer Dash Hutton filling in for him.

-Hanson faced backlash after a copy of Zac's Pinterest account leaked in 2020, which contained "a trove of pro-gun memes, many of which were racist, transphobic, homophobic, and sexist."
-Examples of the posts on the now-deleted account include memes supporting George Zimmerman in the killing of Trayvon Martin, others comparing the right to use an AR-15 rifle with Rosa Parks's right to sit on a bus, as well as posts suggesting that any "man wanting to dress like a woman" must be mentally ill.
-After first defending the posts, Zac apologized, saying, "The leaked Pinterest page provided a distorted view of the issues surrounding race and social justice, which do not reflect my personal beliefs.
-I apologize for the hurt my actions caused."

-In November 2020, Isaac posted on Instagram that our governments' want to cancel Thanksgiving, Christmas, and Easter in the face of COVID," adding "I for one will not comply."
-He later apologized, saying, "What I shared was driven by an emotional reaction to a recent personal experience. ...
-I'm sorry for the pain and worry that my posts caused.
-I don't believe there is a group conspiring against Christmas, only that I hope value is placed on both practices of safety and of faith."

-The band held a series of in-person concerts with accompanying livestreams in Tulsa, Oklahoma, from October 2020 to January 2021.
-Some fans took issue with the band holding these concerts amid the COVID-19 pandemic.
+The band held a series of in-person concerts with accompanying livestreams in Tulsa from October 2020 to January 2021.
+At each show, 180 in-person tickets were available, making up 10% of the usual capacity of the venue.
+The theme in October was Live & Electric Revisited", in November it was Perennial Live, in December The Christmas Ball, and in January Listener's Choice.
+Some fans took issue with the band holding these concerts during the COVID-19 pandemic.
+During the series, the band also released Perennial, a compilation album with a selection of 20 songs previously only released to fan club members, plus the new song "Nothing Like a Love Song".

 2021: Against the World

-The seven-track album, Against the World was released officially in November 2021 after the band released a song a month with a corresponding video over the course of 2021.
-The album was recorded at the legendary FAME studios in Muscle Shoals, AL. The album's theme is about, facing adversity in its many forms, and seeking a way forward.
+The seven-track album, Against the World was released officially in November 2021 after the band released a song a month with a corresponding video over the course of seven months in 2021.
+The album was recorded at FAME studios in Muscle Shoals, Alabama.
+The album's theme is about facing adversity in its many forms, and seeking a way forward.